 You also need to have feeders and waterers filled and placed properly.
 You don't want them right under the lamp, but you also don't want them too far from the center.
 Place them so that the poults can get to them easily without getting either chilled or overheated.
 Hanging feeders can prevent poults from standing—and pooping—in the feed or knocking it over.

-As Soon As They Get Home
+As Soon as They Get Home

-There are a few things you can do once your poults arrive home to make sure you are starting off on the right foot.
+There are a few things you can do once your poults arrive home to make sure you are starting on the right foot.
 First, inspect each one as you remove it from the transport box.
 Then dip its beak in water as soon as you put them into the brooder so they learn where the water is and how to drink.
 Remember that especially for shipped poults, they will be stressed from the transport process.
 Make sure they eat and drink well for the first two weeks.

-Turkey poults are particularly prone to "starving out," which means that some poults will get pushed away from the feeder or hang back, and will actually starve to death despite food being available.
+Turkey poults are particularly prone to "starving out," which means that some poults will get pushed away from the feeder or hang back, and will starve to death despite the food being available.
 Keep a close eye on poults while they're feeding to make sure this doesn't happen.